 Commissioning a sculpture from artist Paul D'Arcy is a process of consultation and collaboration between you the client and the artist in which time is given to all aspects of the sculpture.
+Paul has created sculpture for private clients, architects, landscape architects/designers, public bodies, community groups and associations.

 COMMISSION A SCULPTURE